 #7 Regular Exercise

 Exercise stimulates the nervous system and floods the blood with endorphins.
 Endorphins provide a euphoric effect that enhances cognitive function and improves mood.
 Regular exercise elevates serotonin production, a monoamine neurotransmitter associated with alleviating symptoms of depression and regulating feelings of well-being in mental health.
+If struggle to exercise regularly, try using the BetterMe WorkOut app to keep you on track.

 #8 Cut Down on Caffeine